Pending Ban Notice

 Expert answers to the most frequently asked questions about sweepstakes casinos in Maine.

 Pending change in Maine.
-Sweepstakes casinos remain available under existing gambling statutes today, but LD 585 has been enacted and is scheduled to prohibit sweepstakes casinos effective July 2026.
+Sweepstakes casinos remain available under existing gambling statutes today, but LD 2007 has been enacted as Public Law Chapter 645 and is scheduled to prohibit sweepstakes casinos effective July 29, 2026.
 Maine residents should plan to wind down activity before that date.

-LD 585 is legislation passed by the 131st Maine Legislature that expands the state's gambling definition to include online sweepstakes casinos.
+LD 2007, enacted as Public Law Chapter 645, is legislation passed by the 132nd Maine Legislature that expands the state's gambling definition to include online sweepstakes casinos.
 It specifically targets platforms offering virtual currencies redeemable for cash.
-Once effective in July 2026, operating or participating in sweepstakes casinos will be prohibited in Maine.
+Once effective on July 29, 2026, operating or participating in sweepstakes casinos will be prohibited in Maine.

 The minimum age for participating in sweepstakes casinos in Maine is typically 21+.
 Operators verify age during registration and before the first prize redemption request.